NaziaFatima/iSOM_GSN/README.md

 Step 5 (5_Apply_cnn-metrics.py)- Use this file to run CNN algorithm on the images generated in the previous step; replace the path of reflect the actual paths.

-Input Files: As we use three types of Omic data, Initially the data from cbioPortal is process and formatted into 3 files.
-They are gene_expression.csv, cna_norm.csv and dna_methylation.csv.
+Input Files: This algorithm considers only 3 types of Omic data, Initially the data from cbioPortal is process and formatted into 3 files.
+These files are gene_expression.csv, cna_norm.csv and dna_methylation.csv.
-After applying Step 1 of script it generates a merged file with all three omics of the shortlisted genes.
-This sample file for 20 gnees is attached which is called Mergefile_top20.csv.
+After applying Step 1 a merged file with all three omics of the shortlisted genes is generated.
+This sample file for 20 genes is attached which is called Mergefile_top20.csv.
 This file is used as input for step 2 and so on.

 Note: To include more than three omic data the code needs modification.
 The pre-processing file is created to process the data of formats mentioned in gene_expression.csv, cna_norm.csv and dna_methylation.csv.
 If the format is changed then the pre-processing file need to be adjusted accordingly.